eZanmoto/dock/README.md

 * `nested_docker`: This mounts the default local Docker socket file inside the container and, inside the container, adds the user to the owner group for the socket file.
-* `local_user_group`: This performs "local user mapping", so that the command run inside the container is run with the user ID and group ID of the user running `dock`.
-Note that these IDs are discovered using the `id` program, and so, a failure may occur if the `id` program isn't found.
+* `local_user`: This performs "local user mapping", so that the command run inside the container is run with the user ID of the user running `dock`.
+Note that this ID is discovered using the `id` program, and so, a failure may occur if the `id` program isn't found.
+* `local_group`: This is similar to `local_user`, but uses the local user's group ID instead of their user ID.
+It requires that `local_user` is also enabled.
 * `project_dir`: This mounts the local project directory, i.e. the directory that `dock.yaml` is defined in, to the `workdir` path inside the container.
   This also works in "nested" Docker scenarios, as described in the "`mounts`"